ilanakz500/Design-Manifesto/Design.md

 **Wizard of Oz Testing**

-My group for Design for Wellbeing employed Wizard of Oz testing.
+My group for Design for Tension employed Wizard of Oz testing when creating our chatbot.

 ### Challenges